Portuguese Macau: Territorial expansion

-In the first half of the 19th century, the Portuguese, who were previously only allowed to inhabit the south of the Macau Peninsula, also began to exercise jurisdiction over the north of the peninsula (at that time occupied by the Chinese).
-They even wanted to occupy land located beyond the Portas do Cerco, but they were unable to do so.
+In the first half of the 19th century, the Portuguese, who were previously allowed to inhabit only the south of the Macau Peninsula, began to exercise jurisdiction over the north of the peninsula.
+They also wanted to occupy land located beyond the Portas do Cerco, but were unable to.

-In 1847, Governor Ferreira do Amaral ordered the construction of a fortress on the island of Taipa, designed to protect the Chinese inhabitants and traders from pirates and also to assert the Portuguese presence on the island.
+In 1847, Governor Ferreira do Amaral ordered the construction of a fortress on the island of Taipa, designed to protect the Chinese inhabitants and traders from pirates and also to assert Portuguese presence on the island.
 In 1851, the Portuguese took control of all of Taipa.
 The occupation of the island of Coloane began in 1864.
 When the Portuguese arrived on the islands of Taipa and Coloane, Chinese pirates had great influence on them and terrorized their inhabitants.
-The Portuguese had to fight them, with one of the most famous clashes taking place in Coloane in 1910, where the Portuguese were victorious.
+A famous clash occurred in Coloane in 1910, where the Portuguese were victorious.

-In 1890, the Portuguese officially occupied Ilha Verde, which was located 1 kilometer west of the Macau Peninsula.
+In 1890, the Portuguese officially occupied Ilha Verde, which was located 1 kilometre west of the Macau Peninsula.
 Due to landfills, this island was completely absorbed by the Peninsula in 1923.

-In the 19th century, the Portuguese also began to expand their influence to the islands of Lapa, Dom João and Montanha (adjacent to Macau), offering protection and services (eg education) to the few Chinese residents there in exchange for taxes.
-At the time, these three islands were already inhabited by Portuguese missionaries, with the island of Lapa already inhabited at the end of the 17th century.
+In the 19th century, the Portuguese also began to expand their influence to the islands of Lapa, Dom João and Montanha (adjacent to Macau), offering protection and services (e.g., education) to the few Chinese residents there in exchange for taxes.
+At the time, these three islands were already inhabited by Portuguese missionaries, with the island of Lapa already inhabited since the end of the 17th century.
 They were officially occupied by the Portuguese in 1938, under the pretext of protecting the Portuguese and missionaries residing there.
-But in the oWorld War II, the Portuguese were expelled in 1941 by the Imperial Japanese Army (no armed struggle or deaths were recorded) which constantly launched threats to the government of Macau.
-After the expulsion of the Portuguese, the Japanese began to occupy these islands.
-At the end of the Great War, with the defeat of Japan, the Portuguese were unable to reoccupy the islands of Lapa, D. João and Montanha, which were returned to China.
+In 1941, during World War II, the Portuguese were expelled and the islands occupied by the Imperial Japanese Army (no armed struggle or deaths were recorded, which constantly launched threats to the government of Macau.
+After the war, with the defeat of Japan, the Portuguese were unable to reoccupy the islands of Lapa, D. João, and Montanha, which were returned to China.